Solicitor general takes over for Eric Schneiderman after assault allegations and resignation

 Two of the women, Michelle Manning Barish and Tanya Selvaratnam, spoke on the record to the magazine, saying they had been romantically involved with Schneiderman but that the violence was nonconsensual.
 The New Yorker described the violence as occurring "often after drinking, frequently in bed and never with their consent."

+"All of a sudden, he just slapped me, open-handed and with great force, across the face, landing the blow directly onto my ear," Manning Barish said.
+"It was horrendous.
+It just came out of nowhere.
+My ear was ringing.
+I lost my balance and fell backward onto the bed.
+I sprang up, but at this point there was very little room between the bed and him.

+"I got up to try to shove him back, or take a swing, and he pushed me back down.
+He then used his body weight to hold me down, and he began to choke me.
+The choking was very hard.
+It was really bad.
+I kicked.
+In every fiber, I felt I was being beaten by a man."

-Schneiderman's stunning fall ends what had been a promising prospective career in Democratic politics.
+Schneiderman's stunning resignation ends what had been a promising prospective career in Democratic politics.
 The attorney general was a frequent critic of President Donald Trump and had been a vocal proponent for women's rights and for the #MeToo movement.

 But just hours after The New Yorker story published, he resigned.